Anglican Church Grammar School: Sport

 Churchie offers a range of sporting and cultural activities to all students.
 The school is a member of the Great Public Schools (GPS) sporting competition and competes in most available sports.
 Boys of all skill levels are given the opportunity to participate in numerous sports, including: basketball, chess, cricket, cross-country, debating, football, rowing, rugby union, swimming, tennis, track and field, volleyball and water polo.
-Churchie has been highly successful in the GPS sporting competition winning the top GPS school premiership over all competitions 3 years in a row, in 2010, 2011 and 2012.
+Churchie has been highly successful in the GPS sporting competition winning the top GPS school premiership over all competitions 3 consecutive years (2010, 2011 and 2012).
 This premiership was known as the Bauman Cup which was first awarded in 1953 and discontinued in 1977.
 Churchie was awarded the Bauman Cup a record 16 times.

+Basketball

+GPS school began competing in an annual basketball premiership since 1986.
+Since 1986 Churchie has won 8 outright premierships and 2 shared premierships.
+Churchie's latest premiership was in 2024.
+The team went undefeated.

 Chess

-Churchie's Premier Chess Team secured the GPS Chess Premiership for two consecutive years in 2018 and 2019.
+Churchie's Premier Chess Team secured the GPS Chess Premiership for two consecutive years in 2018, 2019.
+Churchie has continued this success in 2024 by securing its fifth consecutive GPS Chess Premiership.

 Cricket

-Churchie has won a total of 19 GPS Cricket Premierships since 1919, including 15 outright and four ties.
+Churchie entered the GPS competition in 1922 and played the first match against Gregory Terrace on the 25 February 1922.

+It wasn't until 1929 that Churchie won its first premiership (shared with The Southport School).
+Churchie has won twenty premierships between 1922 and 2020.
+Churchie's cricket programme has seen numerous successes over its long history, including a premiership win in 2012 after 13 years.

+Churchie has also seen its winning percentage across all grades soar from 30 per cent in 2009 to as high as 65 per cent in more recent years.
+Four Churchie Old Boys have represented Australia—Peter Burge, the Archer brothers Ken and Ron, and Tony Dell.